VSG-EMEA/vsge-mapbox-block/README.md

 - **Map Styles**: Choose from various map styles.
 - **Map Projection**: Select the projection type.
 - **Map Height**: Customize the height of the map.
+- **Non blocking plugin load**: This block takes advantage of webpack's dynamic loading to minimise the impact of mapbox plugin loading times on the pages of your site

 ## Installation